josefadamcik/josefadamcik.cz/_drafts/self-balancing-stories-ep2-firmware.md

 - The proportional part just uses the error value and ignores time or history. - The integral part integrates error over time.
 - The derivative part takes into account size of change in error from the last measurement in proportion to time (ehm, the derivative they call it in math, remember?)

+TODO: the formula or some block diagram

 Those 3 parameters have to be found experimentally.
 Of course, system control theory actually explores how to compute them.
 But let's be a proper tinkerer and just wing it.

+TODO: mention there are libraries with PID but I ended up implementing my own to have more controll and understangin.

+### 4) Bluetooth controll

+The ESP32 used on my controller board supports both Wi-Fi and bluetooth.
+WiFi is cool for having an option to update firmware without the need to connect the robot to computer physsically.
+And bluetooth is perfect for some remote-controll implementation.

+Eventully, I would like to have a possibility to drive the robot remototely.
+But for start It would be very handy to have an ability to fine-tune parameters for PID controller and display some debugging information.

+It would be possible to make a custom Android app (in the end, I develeop Android apps for living) and some simple commmunication over bluetooth.
+And I might eventually do that.
+But for starters, I wanted to save time and allow myself focus on hardware and firmware, rather than doing things I know well - UI for some mobile app, for example.

+Thankfully, I have found a neat project called [RemoteXY][remotexy].
+The website has simple but capable WYSIWYG editor wher you can create an UI for your app.
+You can pick several UI elements, some act as iputs, some as outputs and some utility ones, like labels or pages.

+{% responsive_image path: images/selfbalancing2/remoteui1.png alt:"UI desingned in RemoteXY"  figcaption:"UI desingned in RemoteXY" %}

+When you are happy with your design the website generates bunch of code with data for UI configuration and struct which encapsulates all the input and outupt values.
+The next steps are to include this file together with RemoteXY library in your project, install Android APP and go.
+It's very nice experince.
+The free version of the app is somehow limited but I was so happy with the product I bought the paid version quite quickly (it's one time payment and under 10 Eur, so no brainer for me).

+### ESP32, Bluetooth and firmware size.

+I did run into an interesting issue here and I think it's worth mentioning.
+As soon as I started to use Bluetooth in my project the size of my firwmare grew signicficantly.
+In fact, when I had boht Bluetooth and WiFi enabled the SDK failed to upload the firmware to my device since it was too big.

+ESP32 (at least the model I have) has 4MB of flash memory.
+Not all of that is used for your firmware.
+This memory is actually partitiond into several section which can play various roles.
+There's room for you firmware, room for "EEPROM", partitoin you can use to safe files (using SPIFFS file system).
+If you wish to use over-the-air updates you need 2 partision for the firmware - one is "active" and the other one is used for the new version of the fiwrmare.
+Once the new version is downloade, the chip can reboot and start switch the active partition.

+TODO: some links and info about how to change the partition table

+### 5) Reading the speed from encoders

+TODO: mention support in MCPWM, mention the pulse counter in ESP32.

 [mcmpw]: <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/mcpwm.html> "ESP32 MCPWM documentation"